Managing Electronic Records

 - Create a private email account on Gmail or another commercial email service for the staff member or official to use in sending or receiving emails related to agency business.
 For example: Councilmember_LastName@gmail.com.

-- Allow the staff or official to use their own personal email account.
-Under this scenario, the staff or official will need to closely follow the agency retention requirements and will need to comply with agency requests to search their personal account for records responsive to records requests.
+- Allow the staff or officials to use their own personal email account.
+Under this scenario, the staff or official will need to closely follow the agency retention requirements and will need to comply with agency requests for the staff or official to search their personal account for records responsive to records requests.
 Alternatively, the staff member or official can forward their agency-related email from their personal account to an official agency email account for retention, in which case they can likely delete the original email received on their personal account as a secondary copy.

 Many agencies use social media to reach constituents.
-If an agency uses social media, it needs to adopt a social media, policy.
-For examples of various policy approaches taken by local government agencies, see our page on Social Media Policies.
+If an agency uses social media, it needs to adopt a social media policy.
+For examples of various policy approaches taken by local government agencies, see our page on Social Media Policies and blog post Social Media Policy Questions for Local Governments to Answer (2023).

 Agency Social Media Accounts